MotoStatz

 Gen 1 Kawasaki ZX-10R Acceleration Times and Top Speed Data

-04-05 gen 1 Kawasaki ZX-10R top speed and acceleration data through the gears accompanied with Dyno Curve and Thrust Curve graphs.
+04-05 Kawasaki ZX-10R (Gen 1) – Top Speed and Acceleration Data Through the Gears, with Dyno Curve and Thrust Curve Graphs

-Kawasaki like some other Japanese brands was a little late to the fully-fledged 1000 cc Superbike class.
+Kawasaki, like some other Japanese manufacturers, arrived a little late to the fully fledged 1000 cc superbike class.

-Yamaha already had a 1000 cc Superbike for many years but it was a little long in the tooth and more ‘Sports Tourer’ than Superbike.
+Yamaha had already been offering a 1000 cc superbike for several years, but the early models were becoming long in the tooth and leaned more towards sports-tourer than pure superbike.

 MoreAcceleration Stats